How to Use CNC Technology in Machining Projects

 CNC machine runs on a programming language called G-code.
 This is the dialect that instructs the machine on how to operate, and the codes may differ according to the type, model or make of a machine.
 Although, every machine has an instructional manual showing each function of the G-code.

 Application of CNC in various Machining Projects

-It’s only right to say; the CNC technology has come a long way.
-Almost all the industries use CNC knowledge.
-This has made inventors, designers, developers, and manufacturers to only use three letters, “CNC” to actualize their ideas.
+It’s only right to say; that CNC technology has come a long way.
+Almost all industries use CNC knowledge.
+This has made inventors, designers, developers, and manufacturers only use three letters, “CNC” to actualize their ideas.